otabuzzman/MetalUI/README.md

 # MetalUI
 Metal for SwiftUI.
 A [custom wrapper for UIView](https://www.hackingwithswift.com/quick-start/swiftui/how-to-wrap-a-custom-uiview-for-swiftui) to support Metal in SwiftUI.

-## Concept
-The wrapper takes the closure of a *Presenter* on initialization.
-The *Presenter* is a subclass of `MKTView` (MetalKit View) which implements the View protocol.
-A *Renderer* called by the *Presenter* does the actual drawing into the view.

-Metal Shader Language (MSL) files may be supplied as resources.
-This may be useful with Swift Playgrounds 4 (SP4) on iPad since there is no support for Metal files and thus `MTKDevice.makeDefaultLibrary()` will return `nil`.
-Using this feature requires file suffixes of exactly three characters.
-The example code suggests `.msl` though any other 3-character sequence might do as well.
-On using the common `.metal` suffix SP4 will report an unknown resource file error.
+Renders a colored triangle, the _Hello World_ in graphics programming.

 ## Usage
 - Create App with SP4